Vikings Wire staff: 1 player the Vikings shouldn’t re-sign

 As it sits currently, the Vikings have a lot of decisions to make when it comes to free agency.
 They are nearly $24 million over the salary cap and will need to find ways to save money while also having capital to go and bring in talent.

-Two weeks as a staff, we looked at the players that we wanted the Vikings to re-sign, including one from today’s list.
-Last week, we looked at players we wanted to let walk.
-Here are four players that we identified that we want the Vikings to sign this offseason.
+Last week as a staff, we looked at the players that we wanted the Vikings to re-sign, including one from today’s list.
+Here are four players that we identified that we don’t want the Vikings to re-sign this offseason.